This super simple Vegan Gazpacho is refreshing and light for hot summer days. It’s chock full of veggies with a hint of heat.

 Ingredients You’ll Need

-- Red Onion-I prefer red onion for color and flavor but you can also use any type of onion you have on hand.
+Red Onion: I prefer red onion for color and flavor but you can also use any onion you have on hand.

-- Red Wine Vinegar-If you don’t have red wine vinegar you could use white wine vinegar or apple cider vinegar.
+Red Wine Vinegar: If you don’t have red wine vinegar, you can use white wine vinegar or apple cider vinegar.

 Tools and Equipment You’ll Need